rehackxyz/REUN10N/CTF-writeups/2024/UiuCTF/osint-NewDallas/README.md

 Initially, the suspected location was identified near Shanghai, China, based on the presence of wide roads, train tracks, and specific landmarks like a blue building rooftop. https://www.google.com/maps/place/31°13'09.4"N+121°28'00.2"E/@31.2187081,121.4666204,221a,35y,270h/data=!3m1!1e3!4m10!1m5!3m4!2zMzHCsDE0JzA0LjQiTiAxMjHCsDI3JzI0LjQiRQ!8m2!3d31.234567!4d121.456789!3m3!8m2!3d31.219282!4d121.466718!5m1!1e4?entry=ttu

-Further investigation gives some potential locations such as Shanghai Metro Line 2, Wuxi Line 2, or Shenzhen. https://rail.kychung.com/en/category/chinese-metro-rails/
+Further investigation gives some potential locations such as Shanghai Metro Line 2, Wuxi Line 2, or Shenzhen.
+This was based on the train's color : green roof, line in the middle and black windows/doors. https://rail.kychung.com/en/category/chinese-metro-rails/

 After multiple attempts to pinpoint different coordinates by exploring various intersections and landmarks using resources like maps, metro system details, and videos, the correct coordinates were identified as `31.579, 120.388`.